TT-AutomotiveDisplay™ Automotive Display Test

 - Test touchscreens, center stack displays, instrument panel displays, navigational & infotainment displays, and more

-- Use with any Radiant ProMetric® Imaging Colorimeter or Photometer
+- Use with a Radiant ProMetric® Imaging Colorimeter or Photometer

 - Measure absolute luminance and chromaticity of displays